Dominikwigh/coffee-shop/README.md

 ## Project Features

 ### Navbar
-* I have used a Bootstrap 4 fixed navbar that remians on all pages.
+* I have used a Bootstrap 4 fixed navbar that remains on all pages.
 Its easy to navigate with a clear font and design.
 While collapsing to mobile view it changes to a burger menu.
+* The navbar includes a shop dropdown menu where you can selelct a specific category to browse through. aswell as a about page, and contact page.
+* To the right in the navbar is a dropdown meny for users to register/login and logout.
+Aswell as a big icon to enter the shooping bag.
 ![IMG ALT DESC HERE](IMG PATH HERE)

 ### Homepage
 * the homepage has several features, a nice background image with a button that is linked to the products page, containing all the products.
 Its easy for the user to access the products directly after opening th website.
 ![IMG ALT DESC HERE](IMG PATH HERE)

 ### Footer
 The footer offers a nice dark colour to distinguishing the top from the bottom.
 The footer enables quick access to key information to improve the users journey on the website.
 It also includes the businesses socials.

+### Products & Customer reviews